EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/70_how-to-find-in-kv-map.md

 * A user defined type named `person`, which defines the data stored in the map
 * A `kv map` object, name `my_map`, which stores objects of type `person`, with unique keys of type `int`.

-Refer to the following possible implementation for your starting point.
+Refer to the following possible implementation for your starting point:

 `smartcontract.hpp file`